t7-reapy/t7_workspace/README.md

   > might be because trigger is still present, it needs to be deleted in the script resposible where perk is moved out.

-- once a perk is buyed, 3d audio fucks up 50% of the time (location/volume)

 - the little elevation on fourth zone is blcking the player if he deosn't run

 - the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged)